ess-dmsc-dram/dmsc-school/article/article.md

 From the fourth to the eighth of September 2023, the Data Management and Software Centre (DMSC) of the European Spallation Source (ESS) hosted its first Summer School.
 The focus of this school was to introduce "students" (ranging from Master's-level to staff scientists) to the growing importance of data in the neutron scattering landscape.
 The summer school covered aspects of Python programming, experiment simulation, data reduction, analysis, and cataloguing -- with a focus on FAIR (findable, accessible, interoperable, and reusable) data practices throughout.
 The school was generously supported by the [Carlsberg Foundation](https://www.carlsbergfondet.dk/en) and the Danish Scattering Association ([DanScatt](https://danscatt.dk/)).
 Students accessed material and JupyterLab through the e-learning course _DMSC Summer School 2023_, which is accessible through the [Photon and Neutron Training portal](https://www.pan-training.eu).
-Alternatively, all the material can be accessed online at [ess-dmsc-dram.github.io/dmsc-school](https://ess-dmsc-dram.github.io/dmsc-school).
+Alternatively, all the material is freely accessible online at [ess-dmsc-dram.github.io/dmsc-school](https://ess-dmsc-dram.github.io/dmsc-school).

 The role that data plays in neutron scattering is changing, more impetus is being placed on the use of complex data reduction and analysis [1](https://doi.org/10.1107/S1600576722011426), as well as the importance of FAIR and open data [2](https://doi.org/10.1140/epjp/s13360-023-04189-6).
-ESS has recognised this and created the DMSC division, based in Copenhagen and linked to the ESS Lund site for fast data transfer.
+ESS has recognised this and created the Data Management and Scientific Computing (DMSC) division, based in Copenhagen and linked to the ESS Lund site for fast data transfer.
 This makes ESS unique among neutron scattering facilities, coming online with data as a primary partner in user experiments, alongside the instrumentation itself.

-The data from experiments at ESS will be processed by a neutron data pipeline including acquisition, reduction, analysis and cataloging.
+The data from experiments at ESS will be processed by a neutron data pipeline including acquisition, reduction, analysis and cataloguing.
 Therefore, the aim of the DMSC Summer School was to provide an in-depth introduction to these.
 The school was hosted at the Niels Bohr Institute (NBI) of the University of Copenhagen and the DMSC offices in Copenhagen, with a day spent at the ESS site in Lund.
-It was fitting to host the first two days of the school in the historic Auditorium A of the NBI, where Niels Bohr had taught, training students in the future of neutron scattering science.
+It was fitting to host the first two days of the school in the historic Auditorium A of the NBI, where Niels Bohr have taught students about neutrons.

 Modern computational practices, in particular the use of the Python programming language and Jupyter Notebooks [3](https://doi.org/10.1109/MCSE.2021.3059263), are required to get the most from neutron scattering data.
 Therefore, the first day of the summer school focused on introducing the Python programming language and the Jupyter Notebook interface.